bbuluttekin/MSc-Coursework/README.md

 # Main repository for coursework of my MSc Data Science degree

-Courses taken in the programme:
+Courses taken in the program:

 - Pwd: Programming with Data
 - PoP1: Principles of Programming I